Broadcast television systems: Overscan

-Television images are unique in that they must incorporate regions of the picture with reasonable-quality content, that will never be seen by some viewers.
+Television images incorporate regions of the picture with reasonable-quality content outside the normal display.

 Interlacing

 In a purely analog system, field order is merely a matter of convention.
 For digitally recorded material it becomes necessary to rearrange the field order when conversion takes place from one standard to another.

 Image signal polarity

 Another parameter of analog television systems, minor by comparison, is the choice of whether vision modulation is positive or negative.
 Some of the earliest electronic television systems such as the British 405-line (System A) used positive modulation.
 It was also used in the two Belgian systems (System C, 625 lines, and System F, 819 lines) and the two French systems (System E, 819 lines, and System L, 625 lines).
 In positive modulation systems, as in the earlier white facsimile transmission standard, the maximum luminance value is represented by the maximum carrier power; in negative modulation, the maximum luminance value is represented by zero carrier power.
 All newer analog video systems use negative modulation with the exception of the French System L.

 Impulse noise, especially from older automotive ignition systems, caused white spots to appear on the screens of television receivers using positive modulation but they could use simple synchronization circuits.
 Impulse noise in negative-modulation systems appears as dark spots that are less visible, but picture synchronization was seriously degraded when using simple synchronization.
 The synchronization problem was overcome with the invention of phase-locked synchronization circuits.
 When these first appeared in Britain in the early 1950s one name used to describe them was "flywheel synchronisation."

 Older televisions for positive-modulation systems were sometimes equipped with a peak video signal inverter that would turn the white interference spots dark.
 This was usually user-adjustable with a control on the rear of the television labeled "White Spot Limiter" in Britain or "Antiparasite" in France.
 If adjusted incorrectly it would turn bright white picture content dark.
 Most of the positive modulation television systems ceased operation by the mid-1980s.
 The French System L continued on up to the transition to digital broadcasting.
 Positive modulation was one of several unique technical features that originally protected the French electronics and broadcasting industry from foreign competition and rendered French TV sets incapable of receiving broadcasts from neighboring countries.

 Another advantage of negative modulation is that, since the synchronizing pulses represent maximum carrier power, it is relatively easy to arrange the receiver automatic gain control to only operate during sync pulses and thus get a constant amplitude video signal to drive the rest of the TV set.
 This was not possible for many years with positive modulation as the peak carrier power varied depending on picture content.
 Modern digital processing circuits have achieved a similar effect but using the front porch of the video signal.